The First Consensus

 - Unrestricted access to continuous emotional

-and physical support from a skilled woman-for example, a doula, or
+and physical support from a skilled woman-for example, a

 - Access to professional midwifery care.